 Building on his popularity as a TV personality, Fieri opened Guy's American Kitchen and Bar in New York City.
 Critics panned it, but it was still a popular restaurant with fans until it closed in 2017.
 In 2014, he opened Guy Fieri's Vegas Kitchen and Bar in Las Vegas, and in 2015 he opened Guy Fieri's Baltimore Kitchen & Bar.
 He has also either opened or licensed his name for restaurants including Guy's Burger Joint, Chicken Guy! and Guy's Pig & Anchor Smokehouse Brewhouse.

 Fieri has also shown that his heart is as big as his personality and his growing presence on TV and in restaurants.
 He invites veterans and Make-A-Wish families to see Guy's Grocery Games in person, hosts thank-you dinners for first responders, and fed evacuees and volunteers after the California wildfires in 2017.
+During the Coronavirus pandemic, he helped raise over 21.5 million for unemployed restaurant workers.
 A game show host, owner of delicious eateries, and a great guy.
 What else could you ask for?

 Most recently the online community started a petition to rename Columbus, Ohio, with the name Flavortown in honor of the American restaurateur.